Pak Parliament session adjourned till Sunday without debate on no-trust motion against PM Imran Khan | Politics

 The government lost its majority after the allies ditched it and pressure is mounting on the cricketer-turned-politician.

-His ministers, however, have said that Khan would fight until “the last ball of the last over”.
+Khan's ministers, however, have said that he would fight until “the last ball of the last over”.

 Khan needs 172 votes in the lower house of 342 to foil the Opposition's bid to topple him.
 However, Maulana Fazlur Rehman, chief of Jamiat Ulema-i-Islam Fazl (JUI-F), said that the Opposition has the support of 175 lawmakers and the prime minister should resign.